ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Why do bears have hairy coats?
-Fur protection.
+Want to hear my pizza joke?
+Never mind, it's too cheesy.

 [
-Sat Jun  7 00:28:29 UTC 2025
+Sun Jun  8 00:32:00 UTC 2025
  ]